bisdn/bisdn.github.io/platform_configuration/power_over_ethernet.md

 ### Examples

-To enable PoE on a port run the following command:
+To enable PoE on all ports run the following command:

 ```
-:~$ poectl -e port2
+:~$ poectl -e all
 ```

-To disable PoE on a port:
+To disable PoE on a certain port:

 ```
 :~$ poectl -d port2